IPC::System::Simple - Run commands simply, with detailed diagnostics

 The primary difference between Perl's in-built system and the

-command is that run
+run command is that run will throw an

 exception on failure, and allows a list of acceptable exit values to be